pikvm/pikvm/pages/arduino_hid.md

-# Hardware arduino HID instead the OTG
+# Hardware Arduino HID instead of the OTG
 Using Arduino HID on non-v0 platforms is useful if you need a simple and primitive keyboard emulation device.
 For example, when used with a hardware KVM switch.
 You can use the firmware to emulate a USB keyboard and mouse, or for the PS/2 keyboard only.

 ## USB keyboard & mouse